Architecture

 CSS Layers for Website Examples

-CSS @layer directive isolates rendered example styles from website page styles.
+CSS @layer isolates rendered example styles from website page styles.
 Examples use @layer examples with lower cascade priority than website styles.

 Benefits: Prevents specificity conflicts.
 Examples remain readable while website styles always win conflicts.
 Clean separation between content and presentation layers.

-Resource-Specific Templates with ViewModels
+Resource-Specific Renderers with ViewModels

-Single-Pass Template Rendering
+Single-Pass Report Rendering

 Markdig for Platform-Specific HTML

-Use Case: Visual testing, website examples, screenshot generation.
-Wrapper templates with {{content}} placeholder.
-Not pixel-perfect but "good enough approximation" for development workflows.
+Use Case: Visual testing, website examples, and screenshot generation.
+Wrapper templates with a content placeholder provide a development-friendly approximation.

 Playwright for Visual Regression